 Access your personal information and instruct us to provide you with any personal information we hold about you; provision of such information will be subject to the supply of appropriate evidence of your identity (for this purpose, we will usually accept a photocopy of your passport certified by a solicitor or bank plus an original copy of a utility bill showing your current address which is less than 3 calendar months old).

 9.2.
-Require us to correct any mistakes in your information we hold or to update any out of date information.
+Require us to correct any mistakes in the information we hold or to update any out of date information.

 9.3.
 Require the erasure of personal information concerning you in certain situations.